benjyongzh/where-atm-sg/README.md

 - Webscraping with jsdom
 - Using RegEx to filter webscraped data
+- GMaps API (geocoding, reverse geocoding, nearby places)

 ## To-do list

+- filterData should be better written. separate API steps.
+Get geocoded current address (cache it).
+Get all atms around current address based on radius (cache it).
+Reverse geocode each of these ATM Places?

 - Use googlemapsAPI to get distance, directions and commute time
 - Paginate to top 5 or 10 relevant results